 The Pyramids are absolutely magical to behold in-person.
 The amount of planning and precision that went into their construction is truly remarkable.
 It will be nearly impossible for you to snap a bad photo.

-Plan on spending about 4-5 hours inside which should give you time to explore the highlights and then hit the Mena House Hotel pool once you’ve had enough “hey brother!” “where are you from?” “welcome to Alaska!” “you want to ride a camel?”
-“I give you good price” “I work for the government, see my badge?” conversations you can muster.
+Plan to visit the Pyramids for about 4-5 hours which should give you time to explore the highlights and then hit your hotel pool once you’ve had enough “hey brother!” “where are you from?”
+“Welcome to Alaska!” “you want to ride a camel?”
+“I give you good price” “I work for the government, see my badge?” conversations that you can muster.

-- The Tomb of the Great Pyramid of Giza – you’ll climb a set of very steep stairs, half of which are in a tunnel with a low ceiling so you’ll have to crouch to fit.
+You’ll climb a set of very steep stairs, half of which are in a tunnel with a low ceiling, so you’ll have to crouch to fit.
 The climb ends in the room that held the tomb of Pharaoh Khufu.
 It is just an empty stone room with a no-frills stone tomb.
-Still, it’s a pretty incredible experience to be climbing around inside of an ancient Egyptian pyramid and one of the 7 Wonders of the Ancient World so you absolutely must do it!
+Still, it’s a pretty incredible experience to be climbing around inside of an ancient Egyptian pyramid and one of the Seven Wonders of the Ancient World so you absolutely must do it!

-- The Tomb of the Khafre Pyramid – the interior of Khafre Pyramid was closed during our visit so unfortunately we were not able to go inside.
+The interior of the Khafre Pyramid was closed during our visit so unfortunately, we were not able to go inside.

-- The Tomb of the Menkaure Pyramid – unlike the Great Pyramid, you’ll be descending a steep staircase which ends in the underground tomb room that once held Pharaoh Menkaure.
-However the actual tomb is similar to that of the Great Pyramid – no frills.
+Unlike the Great Pyramid, you’ll be descending a steep staircase that ends in the underground tomb room that once held Pharaoh Menkaure.
+However, the actual tomb is similar to that of the Great Pyramid – no frills.
 It’s pretty unnecessary to visit if you’ve already been to the Great Pyramid.

-- Panorama Point – this spot is on a hill above the plateau and offers views of all three pyramids from one spot.
-This spot is teaming with vendors and camel men so be prepared to be hassled.
+This spot is on a hill above the plateau and offers views of all three pyramids from one spot.
+This spot is teeming with vendors and camel men so be prepared to be hassled.

 You will certainly be asked repeatedly for a tip which is behavior that we hate to condone.
 Whether or not you choose to concede to their requests is up to your discretion.

-There are only a few toilets inside of the gate so plan accordingly.
+There are only a few toilets inside the gate so plan accordingly.
 They are located: